 Featured Filtrine Product

 Filtrine’s Model 107-16 drinking water fountain features graceful, sleek lines inspired by Yamasaki’s architectural designs and selected by I.M.
 Pei for installation in the Louvre and the National Gallery of Art.
 Made in your choice of 16 gauge stainless steel or bronze, with 14 gauge support arms, the fountain features a seamless double bowl with a welded rim, which is ground and polished to a finely tapered edge.
 Durable and beautiful, these fountains are available in a wide range of finishes and options.
+Any Filtrine fountain can be made touchless.
 (Photo shows oil rubbed bronze finish.)
 Specifications…

-For more information on any of these models, contact your Filtrine Representative today.
+For more information on any of these models, contact your local Filtrine Drinking Water Representative today.

 Don’t miss the latest “Drinking Water Solutions Update”.
 Subscribe today!